 The history of the poor laws is conveniently divided into the Old Poor Law — crystallised in the 1601 Act for the Relief of the Poor<, and the New Poor Law — heralded by the Poor Law Amendment Act of 1834.
 The Old Poor Law can be broadly characterised as being parish-centred, haphazardly implemented, locally enforced, and with some of its most significant developments (e.g. the operation of workhouses) being completely voluntary.
 The New Poor Law, based on the new administrative unit of the Poor Law Union, aimed to introduce a rigorously implemented, centrally enforced, standard system that was to be imposed on all and which centred on the workhouse.

-Some people welcomed it because they believed it would: The history of the workhouse by Peter Higginbotham.
+Some people welcomed it because they believed it would: reduce the cost of looking after the poortake beggars off the streetsencourage poor people to work hard to support themselves The new Poor Law ensured that the poor were housed in workhouses, clothed and fed.
+The history of the workhouse by Peter Higginbotham.
 GCSE Bitesize: The Poor Law.
 “Please sir!
 I want some more!”: The Horror of Victorian-era Workhouses.

 The master was a fat, healthy man; but he turned very pale.
 He gazed in stupefied astonishment on the small rebel for some seconds, and then clung for support to the copper.
 School Radio - Oliver Twist by Charles Dickens - Oliver Twist by Charles Dickens.
 Episode 1.
 Oliver Twist.
 "Oliver Twist," Chapters 1-12.
 David Perdue's Charles Dickens Page.
 Locations in London Locations outside London Anti-Semitism, ingrained into English society at the time Oliver Twist was written (1837), manifest itself in Dickens' depiction of Fagin.

 This involves judging the merit of a text; that is, saying whether one liked/disliked the storyline and why, or what, in the reader’s opinion, are the special merits/demerits of the text.
 This activity benefits students in many ways: they learn to be self-confident and value their own opinions, they are forced to think and present their views in a more logical and creative manner, and they become motivated to read more.
 This activity is divided into three stages; the students work individually at first, then in pairs with a partner and finally in groups.
+For this activity, give the students a selected extract from a literary text.

 Literary Analysis: Using Elements of Literature.
 Students are asked to write literary analysis essays because this type of assignment encourages you to think about how and why a poem, short story, novel, or play was written.
 To successfully analyze literature, you’ll need to remember that authors make specific choices for particular reasons.
 Your essay should point out the author’s choices and attempt to explain their significance.
 Another way to look at a literary analysis is to consider a piece of literature from your own perspective.
 NovelStudyNanberry.pdf.
 Aboriginal People of Coastal Sydney.
 Teachers_Notes_Nanberry.pdf.
 TG-9780732299439.pdf.